Studio Hardware & Setup

 Room-Simulation

-The Quantec Yardstick 2496 is not a Reverb but a Room Simulator.
-The favourite reverb of many reverb haters.
-A unique device - particularly where there is no need for reverb or it doesn't do any good, but the room isn't quite right.
+The Quantec Yardstick 2496 is a Room Simulator, not a Reverb.
+The favorite reverb of many reverb haters.
+A unique device - especially where reverb is not needed or does not work well, but the room is not quite right.

 PlugIns